pagalvin/tsbook/chapter04_IntroducingTypes.md

 [^2]: It's also, a little ironically, a decent listing of interesting tools and frameworks out there and hence, another good reason to read the article.
 That is, of course, it doesn't tire you out.
 To be safe, read this book first.

 [^3]: Admittedly, this is a minor source of cognitive dissonance.
 Since the variable itself a const, why allow us to change the variable's properties as well?
 It is what it is and helpful in the end, so live with it we must.

+[^joke]: Although that would be truly glorious.

+[^refs]: Three of these variables remind me of my youth and for history's sake, here are some links for you to follow if you don't know them already: [42](https://en.wikipedia.org/wiki/42_(number)#The_Hitchhiker.27s_Guide_to_the_Galaxy), [xyzzy](https://en.wikipedia.org/wiki/Colossal_Cave_Adventure) (which you can play on the Amazon Echo, believe it or not(!)) and [Hammertime](http://ew.com/article/2010/01/08/20-years-ago-mc-hammers-u-cant-touch-this/).

+[^defaultsToAny]: recall that the default data type is "any" for objects. you should avoid this. it's bad news and you can set compiler flags to disallow it.

+[^linktomymedumarticleonfunoffunctionalprogramming]: put link here